piersyork/owidR/README.md

 [![R-CMD-check](https://github.com/piersyork/owidR/workflows/R-CMD-check/badge.svg)](https://github.com/piersyork/owidR/actions)
 <!-- badges: end -->

-*WARNING:* Due to a change in the Our World in Data Website, owidR will not currently work.
-Download the development version for a temporary fix (which will only be able to import data that has just one value column).
-A full fix and CRAN update will follow soon, there will be no syntax changes.
+**WARNING:** Due to a change in the Our World in Data Website, owidR will not currently work.
+Download the development version for a temporary fix (which may have some bugs).
+A full fix and CRAN update will follow in the coming days, there will be no syntax changes.

 This package acts as an interface to [Our World in Data](https://ourworldindata.org/) datasets, allowing for an easy way to